"You own everything that happened to you. Tell your stories. If people wanted

 mathematician's dream, a engineer's exaltation, and a simple pilgrim's footsteps.

 (2000) "Just because I serve you doesn't mean that I

-you." -excerpts from my three years behind the auto parts counter dealing with
+you." -excerpts from my three years part-time (1997 to 2000) behind the auto parts counter dealing with

 utter morons.
 You call yourselves "customers," I call